-8 bed2GRanges

-bamfile A sorted BAM file.

-bamindex BAM index file.
+bamindexBAM index file.
 Can be specified without the .bai ending.
-If the index file does not exist it will be created and a warning is issued.

-chromosomes If only a subset of the chromosomes should be imported, specify them here.

-pairedEndReads Set to TRUE if you have paired-end reads in your BAM files (not implemented min.mapq Minimum mapping quality when importing from BAM files.
-Set min.mapq=NULL ments due to mapping errors of paired end reads.
+If the index file does not exist it will be created and a warning is issued.chromosomesIf only a subset of the chromosomes should be imported, specify them here. chromosomes If only a subset of the chromosomes should be imported, specify them here. pairedEndReads Set to TRUE if you have paired-end reads in your BAM files (not implemented for BED files). remove.duplicate.reads A logical indicating whether or not duplicate reads should be removed. min.mapq Minimum mapping quality when importing from BAM files.
+Set min.mapq=NULL to keep all reads. max.fragment.width Maximum allowed fragment length.
+This is to filter out erroneously wrong frag- ments due to mapping errors of paired end reads. blacklist A GRanges or a bed(.gz) file with blacklisted regions.
+Reads falling into those regions will be discarded. what A character vector of fields that are returned.

-A logical indicating whether or not duplicate reads should be removed.

-Maximum allowed fragment length.
-This is to filter out erroneously wrong fragblacklist A GRanges or a bed(.gz) file with blacklisted regions.
-Reads falling into those regions will be discarded.

-what A character vector of fields that are returned.
 Type scanBamWhat to see what is available.